rootcurve/legit.github.io/_posts/2017-11-26-alligator-fowl.md

 I saw you with those two "ladies of the evening" at Elzars.
 Explain that.
 Leela, are you alright?
 You got wanged on the head.
 When I was first asked to make a film about my nephew, Hubert Farnsworth, I thought "Why should I?"
 Then later, Leela made the film.
 But if I did make it, you can bet there would have been more topless women on motorcycles.
 Roll film!

 But I know you in the future.
 I cleaned your poop.
 And I'd do it again!
 And perhaps a third time!
 But that would be it.
 Actually, that's still true.
 We'll need to have a look inside you with this camera.
+Rabbit.

 For example, if you killed your grandfather, you'd cease to exist!
 Ugh, it's filthy!
 Why not create a National Endowment for Strip Clubs while we're at it?
 Fetal stemcells, aren't those controversial?
 Fry!
 Quit doing the right thing, you jerk!